Version: 1.5.0.6

 - Using Presets to Automate Item Set Creation

-- Adding Unsupported Engrams, Creatures, or Spawn Points to Beacon
+- Adding Unsupported Engrams, Creatures, Loot Drops, or Spawn Points to Beacon

 User Accounts